hisplan/wdl-boilerplate/README.md

 ## Modular Design

-The boilerplate comes with the HelloWorld example which takes your name as input and outputs your name 1) as a string and 2) as a file. `Main.wdl` is the main workflow. `modules/HelloWorld.wdl` is the subworkflow.
+The boilerplate comes with the HelloWorld example which takes your name as input and outputs your name 1) as a string and 2) as a file. `HelloWorld.wdl` is the main workflow. `./modules/Greeter.wdl` is the subworkflow.
+You can add additional subworkflows under the `modules` directory and call them from your main workflow (e.g. `HelloWorld.wdl`).

 ## Your First Workflow

-Before you do anything, it is recommended to change `Main` to something else.
-For example, if you are building a Cell Hashing pipeline, you probably want to replace the name `Main` to `CellHashing`.
+Before you do anything, it is recommended to change `HelloWorld` to something else.
+For example, if you are building a Cell Hashing pipeline, you probably want to replace the name `HelloWorld` to `CellHashing`.

 These are the files to be updated:

-- `Main.wdl`
+- `HelloWorld.wdl`
 - `submit.sh`
 - `validate.sh`
-- `./configs/Main.inputs.json`
+- `./configs/HelloWorld.inputs.json`
-- `./configs/Main.labels.aws.json`
+- `./configs/HelloWorld.labels.aws.json`
-- `./configs/Main.labels.gcp.json`
+- `./configs/HelloWorld.labels.gcp.json`
 - `./tests/run-test.sh`
 - `./tests/zip-deps.sh`

 ## Testing

-Currently, it's not really designed for unit testing, rather this will allow you to verify if your WDL files are written syntactically right.
+Currently, this is not really designed for unit testing, rather this will allow you to verify if your WDL files are written syntactically right.

 ```bash
 $ cd tests